Mortgage Renewal & Refinance Calculator — Canadian Rate Comparison

 Extending Your Amortization to Reduce Payment Shock

 Re-amortization — extending the amortization period at renewal — reduces the monthly payment but increases total lifetime interest cost; it is a tool for managing payment shock, not for reducing the total cost of the mortgage.
 For example, extending from 20 years remaining to 25 years remaining at a 5% rate on a $400,000 balance reduces the monthly payment from $2,629 to $2,326 — a reduction of $303/month — but adds 5 years of interest payments.
 Use re-amortization as a last resort after exploring rate options and lump sum prepayments.
-Contact your lender before the renewal date — FCAC guidance on renewing your mortgage outlines your rights and options.
+Contact your lender before the renewal date — FCAC mortgage renewal guide outlines your rights and options.

 Stress Test at Renewal — Do You Need to Requalify?